- Admissions & Aid

 Interested in living on campus?
 Below is a list of Frequently Asked Questions on what it's like to live at Gwynedd Mercy University.
 From how your roommates are selected to what type of food we offer, we have you covered!

 Loyola Hall: Traditional double rooms, community style living, communal bathroom

 St. Brigid and Siena Hall: 4-person suites with 2 double rooms, shared bathroom

 Alexandria Hall: Offers both double rooms and 4-person suites with shared bathroom; some suites also include living rooms

 Visit our Residence Halls page to learn even more about each residence hall.
 You can also view our "Res Hall Hunters" video below.

 On the housing application, you can rank your top two choices for the buildings in which you are eligible to live.
 We do our best to honor all requests, but space is limited so not all students will receive their first choice.

 Housing assignments are made based on a variety of factors including class year, gender, lifestyle preferences, roommate requests, space availability and the date by which you send in your housing deposit and complete your housing application.
 As on-campus housing is not guaranteed, the earlier your housing application and deposit are submitted, the more likely it is that your preferences will be met.

-While we have a rolling application process, the preferred deadline is May 1, 2019.
+While we have a rolling application process, the preferred deadline is generally May 1 each year.
+Due to the current COVID-19 situation, the preferred deadline is June 1, 2020.
 Students can apply after this date; however, we assign housing based on availability.

 The Annual Room and Board Contract is a binding, annual contract that is required to be signed before moving into a residence hall.
 The signature area is located on the back of the housing application.
 If you are under the age of 18 when applying for housing, you will also need the signature of a parent or guardian.
 Contact our office directly if you are not sure about housing for the full academic year so we can discuss the options available.